 New proposals to address the accounting issues that can arise when an interest rate benchmark is either reformed or replaced (IBOR reform) have been published by the International Accounting Standards Board (the Board).

 The proposals in Interest Rate Benchmark Reform—Phase 2: Proposed amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 would support preparers in accounting for the effects of IBOR reform and in providing useful information about the transition to alternative benchmark rates.

-This is a topic where the devil really is in the detail.
+This a topic where the devil really is in the detail.
 If stakeholders believe the amendments are not adequate for the task ahead, now is the last chance to speak up.

 Reliefs, amendments and clarifications in IFRS Standards

 Whereas the Phase 1 amendments dealt with the accounting issues that would arise before IBOR reform and focused only on hedge requirements, the Phase 2 amendments deal with IBOR replacement issues and consider various accounting topics.